List of Baylor Bears men's basketball seasons

 This is a list of seasons completed by the Baylor Bears men's college basketball team since its inception in 1912.
 The list documents season-by-season records, conference standings, NCAA appearances, and championships won.

 Baylor belonged to the Southwest Conference from 1915–1995 before joining the Big 12 Conference in 1996.
-The team has five regular-season conference championships, four NIT appearances, and six NCAA tournament appearances.
+The team has seven regular-season conference championships, six NIT appearances, and seventeen NCAA tournament appearances.